 The final defense of your dissertation consists of the presentation of a seminar that is open to all members of the academic community and the public, followed by an oral examination by your Thesis Committee.
 All CCB graduate students, regardless of where their PI's laboratory is located, are required to defend in the Vontz's Rieveschl Auditorium.
 After the seminar, the general audience is free to ask questions and make comments.
 After the audience leaves the room, members of the Thesis Committee will ask pertinent questions of the candidate.
 At the conclusion of the defense, the student will withdraw, and the Thesis Committee votes to accept or reject the dissertation and its defense.
 Then, you return to the room to receive the decision of the Thesis Committee.
 Because the Thesis Committee has closely monitored the thesis research throughout its course, acceptance of the thesis at this stage is generally a formality.
-Upon a favorable decision, the approval form is signed by the committee members and uploaded by the student to the Graduate School's site, as indicated in the instructions provided in the Graduate School's "Checklist" for graduation.
+Upon a favorable decision, the approval form is signed by the committee members and uploaded by the student to the Graduate School's "Checklist" for graduation.
 At least 4/5 of the voting members of the dissertation committee must approve the dissertation.